dragotin/kraft/manual/Readme.md

 ## How to Contribute

-To contribute to the manual of Kraft there are two ways.
+There are two ways to contribute to the user manual of Kraft.

 ### Work on the English Manual

 Just improve the English Manual that is stored in the file `kraft.adoc` in this file.
-Just concentrate on writing and do not deal with scripting etc. Content rules!
+With that you can concentrate on writing and do not deal with scripting etc. Content rules!
-Send your changes either as pull request, or via email to the project maintainers.
+Please send your changes either as pull request, or via email to the project maintainers.
 They will care for the rest.

 Every change that is done to the master document in English language will be translated to all the other internationalized versions of the doc.

 ### Translate

 The translations of Kraft will be maintained on Transifex, just like the normal software strings.
 Check there for translation tasks.

 ## Internationalization of the Manual